 Ashford & St Peters NHS Foundation Trust is committed to the provision of a service that is fair, accessible & meets the needs of all individuals.

 All staff involved in sampling, prescribing, ordering, collecting, administration of blood components / products & care/monitoring of a patient receiving a transfusion must read the sections relevant to their place of work & role.

-This policy applies to adult patients at Ashford & St Peters NHS Foundation Trust and the satellite hospitals that use blood components/products supplied by the Transfusion Laboratories.
-At the time of writing this includes:
+This policy applies to adult patients at Ashford and St Peters Hospitals NHS Foundation Trust & the satellite hospitals that use blood components/products supplied by the Transfusion Laboratories.

 - Appendix 3: Indication for RBC, PLT, FFP and CRYO

 - Appendix 5: Specific requirements for blood components